 To understand both the medical and economic impact of new healthcare technologies, they must be evaluated before the design and development phase begins.
 Therefore, a decision support system approached through hybrid simulation is applied in the case of Mobile Stroke Units (MSUs).

-Stroke causes severe disability, produces high costs for care and rehab, and its incidences are increasing due to an ageing population.
-Thrombosis causes most strokes and if possible, should be treated with thrombolysis (not in case of haemorrhagic strokes and after 4.5 hours have been elapsed).
+Stroke causes severe disability, produces high costs for care and rehab, and its incidences are increasing due to an aging population.
+Thrombosis causes most strokes and if possible, should be treated with thrombolysis (not in the case of hemorrhagic strokes and after 4.5 hours have elapsed).
 Currently, the process of transportation and internal hospital administration causes the patient to lose valuable time.

 MSUs have been suggested as a possible improvement.
 MSUs start with diagnostics and therapy steps at a stroke occurrence location.
 The purpose is to reduce the alarm-to-therapy-decision-time in order to prevent severe disabilities of people and high costs.

 The goal is to assess the medical and economic impact of MSUs in comparison to the current situation and optimize the geographic distribution.
 The main metrics are the impact on the alarm-to-therapy-decision-time, costs, and other relevant output parameters.
 A metropolitan area (Berlin) and a rural region in Germany are used for comparison since there are few hospitals, and they are different structures.